 Note: Applicants that do not satisfy minimum requirements will be provided an alternate offer to Pre-Technology as a pathway/foundation to desired program.
 Successful graduates from this program will be considered for advanced standing into original program choice.

-Applicants that would like to challenge the math requirements may do so by writing a Pre-admission assessment test for a fee.
+Applicants with an MAP4C between 60-79% who would like to challenge the math requirements may do so by writing a Pre-admission assessment test for a fee.

 Don't have the necessary requirements?

 The Mechanical Engineering Technology Advanced Diploma program prepares students for long-lasting careers.

 - Automated Machinery Design and Manufacturing

 - Automotive Equipment Manufacturing